sybrid1982/toy-js-engine/readme.txt

 Basic logic operators: &&, ||, !
 Basic comparators: >, <, ==
 Increment and decrement prefixes (--x, ++x)
+Working with booleans, strings, and numbers
+Adding strings and booleans and numbers for the javascript degenerates

 ## To do:
 Add <= and >=